weijiexi/UI-UX-Design/GraphicDesign/Readme.md

   - ##### From gestalt, we derive certain laws of perceptual organization that govern visual thinking, profoundly affecting how you construct unity in a composition.
   - The mind attempts to create order, make connections, and to seek a whole by grouping—perceiving visual units by ```location, orientation, likeness, shape, and color.```
   - A fundamental principle is the law of ```prägnanz``` (German for “precision” or “conciseness”)— which means we seek to order our experience as a whole in a regular, simple, coherent manner.
+    - People will perceive and interpret ambiguous or complex images as the simplest form possible, because it is the interpretation that requires the least cognitive effort of us.